Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 ..
 Paul: This is an important area, people are constantly asking about this on the forums.

-AJAX and waitFor commands
+AJAX and waitFor Commands
 -------------------------
-Many applications use AJAX for dynamic and animated functionality making testing of Ajax behavior often a basic testing requirement.
+Many applications use AJAX for dynamic and animated functionality making testing of AJAX behavior often a basic testing requirement.

 *This section is not yet developed.*